igABHINAV/Ethers-Bucket/README.md

      - Functionality:
        - Sets up necessary dependencies such as Express and CORS.
        - Defines API endpoints for handling frontend requests.
-       - Utilizes web3.js or ethers.js to interact with the Ethereum blockchain.
-       - Handles requests to add data to the blockchain or retrieve data from it.
+       - Handles requests to add  or retrieve data .
        - Serves the frontend code to clients.

    - **app.js**